 What is an insurance claim?

-An insurance claim is a request to your insurance company to reimburse you for losses that are covered by your policy.
+An insurance claim requests your insurance company to reimburse you for losses covered by your policy.
 A policyholder can make claims against their car insurance, homeowners insurance, health insurance or life insurance policies when they suffer a loss.
 The insurance company will then investigate the claim and determine whether to pay it.

 What are the different types of car insurance claims?